INSIGHT-Russia poised to largely skirt new G7 oil price cap | Headlines

 "If you look at the Asian buyers of the oil, the ships, the insurance - this seems to be increasingly done out of Asia."
 SHOT IN THE FOOT?

 The G7 price cap plan agreed in September was shopped by the United States to industry players as a safety valve to total EU bans on Russian shipments ratified in June.
-P&I services heeding EU law insure 95% of the world's shipborne oil trade, meaning the EU move could have halted most of Russia's exports.
+P&I services heeding EU law insure approximately 90% of the world's oceangoing trade, meaning the EU move could have halted most of Russia's exports.

 That may have boomeranged back on the sanctioning countries by sending energy prices soaring amid an already deep cost of living crisis as a potential global recession looms.
 Insurance and shipping industry figures still saw themselves at risk of sanctions which could upend the trade even in the G7 price cap workaround.
 The EU ratified the price cap this month but details on implementing it remain forthcoming.